statelyai/xstate/docs/guides/actions.md

 // ...
 ```

-- A transition action means "execute this action **only on this transition**".
+- A transition action means “execute this action **only on this transition**”.
 Use transition actions when the action is dependent on the event and the state node that it is currently in.

 ```js
 // ...